andreagnoletto/OpenDBBenchmarks/README.md

 - Database configuration through `.env` file for ease of use.
 - Detailed performance comparison displayed in graphical charts.
 - Easily extendable to add support for new databases or custom operations.
+- Open-source and free to use for personal and commercial projects.
+- Simple and intuitive interface for running benchmark tests and analyzing results.
+- Lightweight and fast, with minimal dependencies and resource requirements.

 ## Getting Started:
 1. **Clone the repository**: